 Use airline miles.

 It definitely helps to join frequent flier programs with your favorite airlines—you’ll earn free miles every time you fly!
 Even when you book your flights through StudentUniverse, you can still earn points with the airlines.
-And while it might take some time to earn enough points to get a free flight (especially if you don’t travel on the same airline frequently), on some airlines you can often use your points for other travel-related expenses too, such as upgrading your seat or paying for snacks on the plane.
+(How?
+Once you buy your ticket at a discount with StudentUniverse, log onto the airline’s website with your reservation code and add your frequent flier number to your reservation to earn miles.)
+While it might take some time to earn enough points to get a free flight (especially if you don’t travel on the same airline frequently), on some airlines you can often use your points for other travel-related expenses too.
+For example, you might be able to upgrade your seat or pay for snacks on the plane using miles.

 Following your favorite airlines (and StudentUniverse, of course!) on social media is a great way to keep an eye on cheap flights deals and flash sales.
 We post about our best deals, flash sales, promo codes and more on Facebook, Twitter and Instagram.
 Plus, we usually host contests and giveaways on social media, too.
 That means cheap flights can easily turn into free flights.
 Start following so you won’t miss out on a sale that could save you a ton on your tickets!